Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Results

 \subsection{2D hyperparameter stability}

 To assess the stability of each SGM method, we considered varying the number of generative timesteps from 5 to 200 on both our method and PET-DDS, with the effect on reconstructions shown in Fig. \ref{fig:dds_gen_steps}.
 We also considered the effect of varying the step size $\delta$ of gradient ascent steps, shown in Fig. \ref{fig:varying_delta}.
 Whereas PET-DDS fails to converge for $\delta \ge 0.8$, our method is robust to at least $\delta \le 2.0$.
-Furthermore, our method with large $\delta$ uses fewer likelihood updates than generative steps, exhibiting remarkable efficiency.
+Furthermore, our method with large $\delta$ uses fewer likelihood updates than generative steps, exhibiting remarkable efficiency, and demonstrating that our method is more efficiently exploiting the reduced need for gradient ascent steps with a strong diffusion prior.

 These results show that our methodology is robust to both the number of generative timesteps chosen and the step size of gradient ascent employed.
 Therefore, for reasonable choices of generative timestep number and gradient ascent step size, our reconstruction error is solely a function of the target likelihood schedule.